 For more information on staying active during pregnancy:

 Some of the common complaints during pregnancy include morning sickness, heartburn and constipation.
 There are some things you can do to lessen these discomforts.

 Dental health is important during pregnancy.
 Continue to see your dentist, brush twice a day with fluoride toothpaste and floss once a day.
 Learn more about how pregnancy affects your dental health.

 Things like placing babies on their back to sleep, using a firm mattress, and keeping the crib free of soft objects can help keep babies safe while they sleep.
 Learn more about how to ensure that your baby is in a safe sleep environment.

 Prescription and over-the-counter medications can be very harmful to your baby.
 Ask your doctor or healthcare provider before using any medications during your pregnancy.

 Alcohol, tobacco and drugs can be very dangerous for your baby.
 The best advice is not to use any alcohol, tobacco or other drugs during your entire pregnancy.
 Drinking any amount of alcohol can harm your baby's growth and development.
 Marijuana use during pregnancy can be harmful to your baby’s health.
 Smoking or chewing tobacco can hurt your baby's growth too.
 Street drugs are very dangerous and harmful to you and your baby.
 If you use drugs, it is best to stop.

 If you need help to stop smoking or using alcohol or other drugs during your pregnancy, talk with someone who can help.
 Call your doctor or other health care provider, or contact your local WIC office for support.

-Things in our environment can affect a pregnant woman's health and the health of her baby.
+Things in our environment can affect your health and the health of your baby.
 This Environmental Health Guide can help you to identify potential hazards in the environment where you live.

 - Healthy Mom and Baby